 You may have experienced this before, where a sick person would just get up and walk eventhough this very action may endanger their current health or even be fatal.
 Then you will see their loved ones scolding them, demanding a reason why they walk when they are in pain or sick.

 Sick people walk and get up eventhough it is painful just to show that they are not helpless.
-They do not want to be a burden and depend on people for all their little actions like sitting up or going to the bathroom.
+They do not want to be a burden and depend on people for all their little actions like sitting up or going to the bathroom, that’s why people remodel their houses and adapt them specifically for these sort of people, they make the house more spacious and install stands so these people can move by themselves and do other activities like going to the bathroom so these are also redesigned for this with more space, well designed and with Marble Top Vanity Units so is comfortable for anyone that may need to use it.
 They get up because all they see is ceilings and more ceilings everyday, get this right.. sick people lie in bed in a certain position.
 The position is the most comfortable for them, inflicting the less pain.
 To be confined to this position for hours, if not days and weeks is enough to induce insanity to anyone.
 We get up because we want to function just like we did before we got sick.

 To deal with this, I feel that the best is to support them to wherever that they want to go.
 Even if it is down the stairs.
-Humans have a need to travel and move, taking care of this will ensure that their mental health stays positive.
+Humans have a need to travel and move and some people like to travel light, that’s why projects as this Kickstarter backpack really help them take everything they need with them, taking care of this will ensure that their mental health stays positive.

 #2 Read between the lines